 HOW TO BE AN ALLY

-- We must also acknowledge that power imbalances between Greek life members still exist, and actively work to dismantle those differentials.
+- We must also acknowledge that power imbalances between FSL members still exist, and actively work to dismantle those differentials.

 - Address our own harmful attitudes and beliefs - this work starts with us!